shinya-dono/samp-tutorial/README.md

 	------------- part one -------------
 	- install important dependencies
-	- file structore in samp
+	- file structure in samp
-	- What's FilterScript
+	- What's a FilterScript
 	- basic programming
 	- getting started with GIT
 	- more into callBacks